-View courses and cost per credit for our Business Certificate.
-Courses, course names, and cost per credit may vary by location.
-Download your state specific catalog for more information.
+View courses for our Business Certificate.
+Download the course catalog for more information.

 Choose your state or online to see your full course listing:

 Course listings are subject to change.
 Please see our course catalog and/or addendum for most current listings.

 - Principles of Financial Accounting for Managers

 - Principles of Marketing

 This course introduces financial accounting concepts as they relate to decision making by business managers.
 A comprehensive study of the financial statements is the main focus as well as statement analysis, earnings quality, ethical presentation, and internal controls of business functions.
 Students will also have the opportunity to prepare a master budget with individual budget components for a manufacturer.